Last updated on 16 January 2023

-With digital experiences getting so rich and engaging, are we settling for less than we should in life?
+With digital experiences getting so engaging, are we settling for less in life than we should be?

 The Lines are Blurring

 We consume lots of digital content.
 Its increasing richness drives our thirst for it and vice versa.
 As content gets better, it engages us more, which drives us to keep improving it.
 It’s a virtuous or vicious circle, depending whom you ask…

 The point is that we, as a society, have become increasingly satisfied to experience things vicariously through digital content.
 Video games, movies, & TV shows let us be race car drivers, superheroes, soldiers, supermodels, lovers, or athletes.

 So, What is Real?